adinapoli/haskell-exchange-2015/slides/slides.md

 \note {
 In this quite barebone diagram you can see at glance the components of our system.
-At IRIS we have this recurring theme of greek gods & titans, so we maintained the tradition upon creating more services.
+At IRIS we have this recurring theme of Greek gods & titans, so we maintained the tradition upon creating more services.
 We operate using AWS and its services, most notably EC2 & S3.
 In the latter we store all our videos & customer data.